Invoiced/api/source/includes/_payments.md

-# Transactions
+# Payments

-Transactions can represent a `charge`, `payment`, `refund`, or `adjustment`.
+On Invoiced we use the Transaction concept to represent any monetary value that is transferred between a merchant and customer.
+In our world, if an invoice describes a balance owed by a customer then a transaction represents the payment of that balance.
+Transactions can also describe other types of value transfer beyond payments, like refunds and credits.

+A transaction can be one of these types:

+- `charge`: an electronic charge or payment
+- `payment`: offline payment received from the customer, i.e. a check
+- `refund`: money refunded to the customer
+- `adjustment`: a debit or credit to the customer's credit balance

-We record `charge` and `refund` transactions for you that happen through Invoiced.
-The `payment` transaction type is designated for recording offline payments like checks.
-Finally, an `adjustment` transaction represents any additional credit or debits to a customer's balance.
+We automatically record `charge` and `refund` transactions that happen through Invoiced for you.
 Most transactions will be associated with an invoice, however, not all.
-For example, if you wanted to credit your customer for $20 you would create an `adjustment` transaction for -$20 using the customer ID only instead of the invoice ID.

 We currently support the following payment methods on transactions: